brainmachine/FFT_Video/TECHNICAL_REQUIREMENTS.md

 ### Ideal exhibition context
 - The video monitor is mounted on a wall in a dimly lit area.
 - It should be positioned with the monitor's center matching the eye-level of an average height exhibition guest.
-- Headphones are mounted on a headphone stand next to the monitor.

 The video installation is intended to be viewed by one person at a time.
 The viewer should be encouraged to stand relatively close to the monitor to immerse themselves in the video.